Haefliger cohomology of complete Riemannian foliations: Examples of open foliated manifolds

-There are some differences of tautness or tenseness between compact and noncompact foliated manifolds.
-We collect some of them in this section.
+We illustrate difference of tautness or tenseness between closed and open foliated manifolds with some examples.

+In Theorem \ref{cor:masa}, we generalized one direction of Masa's characterization of tautness of Riemannian foliations~\cite[Minimality theorem]{Masa1992} to complete Riemannian foliations.
+But the other direction can fail for simple examples of Riemannian foliations on open manifolds.

-The tautness of compact foliated manifolds is a transverse property by~\cite[Corollary~1 in Section~4.2]{Haefliger1980}; namely, tautness is determined by the equivalence class of the holonomy pseudogroup.
-But it is not true for the noncompact case.
-Let $G$ be a Lie group. \begin{prop} If the holonomy pseudogroup of any $G$-Lie foliation is finitely generated, then it is equivalent to a holonomy pseudogroup of a taut foliation on a noncompact manifold. \end{prop}
+\begin{prop} Let $\G$ be a finitely generated subgroup of a Lie group $G$.
+Then the pseudogroup generated by the left $\G$-action on $G$ is equivalent to a holonomy pseudogroup of a taut foliation on an open manifold. \end{prop}

-\begin{proof} If the holonomy pseudogroup of any $G$-Lie foliation is finitely generated, then it is equivalent to the pseudogroup $\H_{\Gamma}$ generated by the right action of a finitely generated subgroup $\Gamma$ of $G$ (see~\cite[Proposition~2.1]{Meigniez1997}).
-In turn, $\H_{\Gamma}$ is the holonomy pseudogroup of the suspension foliation of a $G$-bundle over a closed surface $\Sigma$.
-Indeed, if $\Gamma$ is generated by $m$ elements, then $\Sigma$ can be taken as the oriented closed surface of genus $2m$ and the $\pi_{1}\Sigma$-action on $G$ is given by the composite of $\pi_{1}\Sigma \to F_{m} \to \Gamma$.
-Since any suspension foliation is taut, the proof is concluded. \end{proof} So, the realization problem of pseudogroups with taut foliations up to equivalence is not well posed for noncompact foliated manifolds.
-Nevertheless we will see that tautness or strongly tenseness of noncompact foliated manifolds are invariant under a natural equivalence (see Remark~\ref{rem:eqst}).
+\begin{proof} Take a surjective homomorphism $F_{m} \to \G$, where $F_{m}$ is a free group of rank $m$.
+Take a genus $2m$ closed surface $\Sigma$ and the suspension foliation for $\pi_{1}\Sigma \to F_{m} \to \Gamma$.
+Since any suspension foliation is taut, the proof is concluded. \end{proof}

-By Corollary~\ref{cor:Lie}, for $G$-Lie foliations $\F$ with dense leaves, we have $\widehat{H}_{c}^{0}(\Tr \F) = 0$ if $G$ is not unimodular.
-Combining with Theorem~\ref{thm:masa} and Proposition~\ref{prop:lieex}, we get the following simple but remarkable examples. \begin{ex} There are taut Riemannian foliations $\F$ on noncompact manifolds $M$ such that $H^{0}_{c}(\Tr \F)=0$. \end{ex} These examples imply that the easier direction of the Masa's characterization of tautness of Riemannian foliations on compact manifolds~\cite[Minimality theorem]{Masa1992} cannot be directly generalized to noncompact manifolds.
+If $G$ is not unimodular, then we have $H_{c}^{0}(\Tr \F) = H_{lc}^{0}(\Tr \F) = 0$ for any minimal $G$-Lie foliation $\F$ by Corollary~\ref{cor:Lie}.
+By Proposition~\ref{prop:lieex}, we get the following. \begin{ex} There are taut Riemannian foliations $\F$ on open manifolds $M$ such that $H_{c}^{0}(\Tr \F) = H_{lc}^{0}(\Tr \F) = 0$.
+Equivalently, there are taut Riemannian foliations $\F$ on open manifolds $M$ whose Sergiescu's orientation sheaf is nontrivial. \end{ex}